EnterpriseDB/tpa/docs/src/configure-source.md

       …
 ```

-By default, this will clone the known repositories for 2ndqPostgres,
+By default, this will clone the known repositories for Postgres Extended,
 pglogical3, and bdr3, check out the given branches, and build them.
 But
 you can add `--local-source-directories` to specify that you want the
 sources to be taken directly from your host machine instead: